 What is a galactosemia test?

-Normally, certain enzymes break down galactose.
+Normally, certain enzymes (proteins that speed up certain chemical reactions in your body) break down galactose.
 Galactosemia happens when a genetic change affects the function of these enzymes.
 There are three types of galactosemia.
-The type depends on which enzyme is affected:
+The types are based on which enzyme is affected:

-• GALT (galactose-1 phosphate uridyl transferase) deficiency.
-This is also known as classic galactosemia.
+- GALT (galactose-1 phosphate uridyl transferase) deficiency, also known as classic galactosemia.
 It is the most common and severe form of the disorder.

-If a baby with a GALT, GALK, or GALE deficiency eats food with galactose, high levels of sugar build up in the blood.
+If a baby with a GALT, GALK, or GALE deficiency eats food with galactose, high levels of galactose and its byproducts build up in their blood.
 This can lead to serious health problems.
 These include liver disease, kidney failure, brain damage, and even death.
 But with early diagnosis and treatment, children with galactosemia can live healthy lives.

 Other names: galactosemia newborn screening test, GALT test